50 Best Things to Do in Kyoto: 2025 Must-See Activities

 Each of these classes will have you learning how to make the snack on your own from scratch.
 Surely you'll be able to replicate the dishes at home and transport your taste buds back to Kyoto!

-25. Hunt for Forgotten Antiques
+25. Hunt for forgotten antiques

 Kyoto is an ancient city, making it the best place to go antique shopping!
 Besides Ninenzaka, Kyoto has a collection of historic neighborhoods that you can visit--one of my favorites is the Teramachi Street area between Oike and Karasuma.